 General Management (MBA)

 The MBA is 36 credits total and 6 of those credits are cornerstone courses.
-Students possessing an undergraduate degree in business may have the option to waive these Cornerstone courses after an assessment of their undergraduate coursework and grades by the Admissions Review Board.
+Students possessing an undergraduate degree in business may have the option to waive these cornerstone courses after an assessment of their undergraduate coursework and grades by the Admissions Review Board.
 Building on this firm base of business knowledge, the programs extend and refine a student’s business proficiency through a series of theoretical and practical courses.
 Working with faculty members who have real-world experience in business, industry, and government, students can tailor their program by selecting courses from a variety of business areas and business-related electives.

 PSU’s MBA in General Management is accredited by NECHE (New England Commission of Higher Education) and ACBSP (Accreditation Council for Business Schools and Programs).